fhuang26/websocket_chat_2/README.md

 * Both message container and onlineCount seem to work.

 * In chat.html, I couldn't get username from "http://localhost:8080/chat?username=joe" yet.
+* A screenshot "msg container onlineCount" is uploaded.
 * Please advice on items to improve further.
 Thank you!